-During the Series A round, your startup will most likely have achieved or be approaching product/market fit.
+During the Series A round, your business will most likely have achieved or be approaching product/market fit.
 Investors will also be looking for a growing user/customer base and monetization of your product.
-The money invested at this stage, which could be upwards of tens of millions of dollars, is primarily focused on continued recruitment of employees—particularly in sales, marketing and customer support—and growing your customer base.
+The money invested at this stage, which could be upwards of tens of millions of dollars, is primarily focused on continued recruitment of employees—particularly in sales, marketing, and customer support—and growing your customer base.

-If your business needs more funding, then the equity funding process moves to the Series B round.
-The additional capital from investors often results in increased market share and revenue.
+If your business needs more funding, the equity funding process moves to the Series B round.
 Consequently, this capital is typically used for ramping up business activities, including marketing, product development, talent recruitment, etc.

 As your company approaches the break-even point and shows signs of being able to achieve profitability, your chances of attracting additional rounds of funding increase as well.

-If your startup survives past the early funding stages, then you may find it necessary to raise larger amounts of capital in Series C, Series D and so forth.
-This growth stage is where your startup focuses almost exclusively on expanding the business by producing and shipping products, growing the number of paid subscriptions, increasing product inventories and boosting revenue, you’ve entered the growth stage.
+When your business focuses almost exclusively on expanding the business by producing and shipping products, growing the number of paid subscriptions, increasing product inventories, and boosting revenue, you’ve entered the growth stage.

-Once your business reaches the growth stage, company founders, early employees and investors who own company shares or have stock options may be ready to cash out some or all of their stake.
+At this point, company founders, early employees, and investors who own company shares or have stock options may be ready to cash out some or all of their stake.
 The growth stage is often geared towards a “liquidity event,” typically in the form of an acquisition or initial public offering (IPO), which provides an opportunity for shareholders to trade equity in exchange for cash.

 The Equity Funding Process: An Ever-Changing Landscape